cysouw/diathesis/text/c05_preverbs.md

 **Notes**

-With some of the verbs, the causer can occur as prepositional phrase with *durch* in the intransitive [@Next], similar to inverted passives, see [@sec:preverb-inverted-passives].
+With some of the verbs, the causer can occur as prepositional phrase with *durch* in the intransitive [@next], similar to inverted passives, see [@sec:preverb-inverted-passives].

 :::ex
 a.
 Ich lebe durch den Arzt.